linsamtw/RabbitmqCelery/README.md

 It is a Distributed queue system, you can send many jobs and many workers will do job for you.
 Even you can monitor them.<br>

-**note** : If you only have one computer, the linode is good support, the min calculator only need $5/no, it is enough for worker.
+**note** : If you only have one computer, the linode is good support, the min calculator only need $5/no, it is enough for being worker.

 ### Install RabbitMQ
     apt-get update